-Since AWS launched in 2006, developers have enjoyed the ease of spinning up and down a wide variety of EC2 instances, which were reasonably priced, for periodic on-demand usage.
+Since AWS launched in 2006, developers have been enjoying the ease of spinning up and down a wide variety of EC2 instances which, for periodic, on-demand usage, were quite reasonably priced.

 While this new-found flexibility helped drive faster innovation for both enterprises and start-ups (no more waiting on IT to provision a server or being forced to shelve projects due to the prohibitively high cost of buying physical servers), longer-term usage was still expensive at the existing on-demand rates and this limited EC2 adoption to shorter-term projects.
 Additionally, from Amazon's perspective, having a more predictable amount of demand for EC2 in the form of long-term reservations or commitments, would make it much easier for internal capacity planning and financial forecasting.